swenyang/react-iscroll/README.md

 	- `appearDistance`

-		*`Default: 20`*

 		If scroller's pull-down distance exceeds this value, `labelInactive` will be showed.
+Default is `20`.

 	- `activeDistance`

-		*`Default: 55`*

 		If scroller's pull-down distance exceeds this value, `labelActive` will be showed.
+Default is `55`.

 		*Notes: if you have set the page's viewport, the above two values should be adjusted to get best experience.*

 	- `onRefresh`

-		*Required*

-		When touch is released, this function will be called if the pull down is active.
+		*Required*, When touch is released, this function will be called if the pull down is active.

 ## Functions
 - `IScroll.updateIScroll`